Can I get something to eat?

 What can my children and grandchildren do at LOWC?

-Swimming is available in the pool and lake.
+Swimming is available in the pool and lake - the lake is 5' deep in the middle, and we have noodles.
+There isn't a lifeguard, so please keep a watchful eye!
 There is playground area on the lawn near the clubhouse.
-Sand castles can be built on the two sandy beaches at the lake.
-Some children enjoy looking for minnows, toads, and snails in the lake and compare what they find.
+Sand castles can be built on the two sandy beaches.
+Children might enjoy looking for the plentiful minnows, toads, turtles and snails in the lake and compare what they find.
+There's a nice hike around the lake, just under 2 miles long.
 Children enjoy playing together and making friends.

 Are there any events for children?

 Parents of children have worked together to arrange special events for children.
-These vary from year to year, but have included making father’s day and mother’s day presents, a choir at Christmas, a hay ride at Halloween, craft projects, and a fishing tournament and others.
+These vary from year to year, but have included making Father’s day and Mother’s day gifts, a choir at Christmas, a hay ride at Halloween, craft projects, a fishing tournament and others.

 Who will greet me when I get there?

-During the season, (Mid-May to Mid-September) there is a gatekeeper who will answer when you ring the gate, welcome you, show you the clubhouse, and can arrange for a tour of the grounds if you wish.
+During the season, (Mid-May to Mid-September) there is a Gatekeeper on duty who will answer when you ring the gate, welcome you, show you the clubhouse, and can arrange for a tour of the grounds if you wish.

 What do people do in the clubhouse?